conan-io/docs/move_to_bintray.rst

   - Then if not found from conan-center.
   - Finally from conan-transit.

-Conan-transit will contain a copy of the packages you have in your own repository and it will be read-only.
+``conan-transit`` will contain a copy of the packages you have in your own repository and it will be read-only.
 If you upload new versions to your own repository, the ``conan-transit`` will be outdated, but still used by your consumers so nothing will break.

 **In conan-center repository**